Huge abstract painting of Ringgold by Keith Abney at Caffeine Addicts

 Another focal point of the painting is Poston’s law office with its red awnings.
 Abney added symbolism to the painting by including a gold dome above the office to represent Poston’s time as a Georgia state representative and to represent work Poston did for Abney’s father that led to the Ethics in Government Act written by Poston and passed in 1992.

-Also represented in the painting is a reminder of Poston’s defense of Alvin Ridley when he was accused of killing his wife.
+Also represented in the painting is a reminder of Poston’s defense of Alvin Ridley when he was accused (and found not guilty) of killing his wife.

 Abney’s maternal grandfather and his mother were both artists.
 His mother once owned a frame shop and art gallery in Chattanooga.
 Abney says he’s never had any formal art training.